Matte Neon Moon Manicure 🌙

 • Top Coat: Seche Vive

-what do you think of these water decals?
-Would you try out this sweater nail look?
-Let me know what you think in the comments below! ❄️
+what do you think of this design?
+Do you see mermaid nails or dragon nails?
+Let me know your thoughts in the comments below!

 *PR SAMPLE* Some of these items were sent to me for review.
 However, all opinions are my own.